sore0159/devblog/devlog.md

+2017 08 05

+Overhauling the project after deciding on a completely static site, using github pages for now.
+This extremely simplifies a lot of the design considerations.

+Publishing now consists only of adding a timestamp, no index database is needed.
+Generating the site is now an all or nothing affair, and list/index pages for tags will be statically created on site generation.

 2017 05 23

 Began constructing the format library, getting templates into place, and then building a server to test the resulting templated files ended up becoming serious work on the server architecture that will be in the final server.